cofinalsubnets/mallow/README.md

     m.*.to {|e| line+=1;e}
   end
 ```
 But that is just awful, and will betray you if you forget to increment the line number or define your rules in different lexical environments.

 Luckily the second reason is that this isn't what Mallow is for, and it should be done as part of some kind of post-processing anyway.
 However!
-Mallow _does_ wrap matched elements in their own metadata, which can be accessed transparently at any point during the course of a match:
+Mallow _does_ wrap a matched element in its own metadata, which can be accessed transparently at any point during the course of a match:
 ```ruby
   doubler = Mallow.fluff do |m|
     m.a(Fixnum).with_metadata(type: Fixnum).to {|n| n*2}